-Here are 16 famous Italian dishes or Italy traditional foods to try in Italy, which can be squeezed into your Italian food tour.
-Just try not to drool everywhere
+Here are 16 famous Italian dishes and food from Italy to try in Italy, which can be squeezed into your Italian food tour.
+Just try not to drool everywhere.
+Here is the top food from Italy.
+Here are some Italian quotes to inspire your visit to Italy.

 Image by skeeze from Pixabay